Origins Story #2: Part 5

 The next work week went fast.

-I didn’t dare tell Izzie about this morning’s happenings in fear that she might literally explode from sheer excitement.
-But in times that she found herself occupied, I would slip the ominous card out of my pocket and look it over for any clue as to what phone number it could be.
+I didn’t dare tell Izzie about my recent Huntsman happenings in fear that she might literally explode from sheer excitement.
+But in times that she found herself occupied, I would slip the ominous card out of my pocket and look it over for any clue as to who the phone number could lead me to.
 My head buzzed with memories of his flirtatious remarks and how easily they came to him.
 The calm in his gentle eyes, circled by a mask that I wish I might see past to know who he really is.

-My curiosity beckoned for me to call the number to see where it sent me.
+I pick up my office phone, my curiosity beckoning for me to call the number to see where it sends me.
 Perhaps it could be an emergency number, or his private line that he’d given to all of his previous interests.

-The thought irritated me enough to stuff the card back into my jacket and try to continue working.
-I checked my email and adjusted my article on Mr. Forrester using the advice given my my editor and sent it to print.
+The thought irritated me enough to hang up the phone and stuff the card back into my jacket and try to continue working.
+I check my email and adjust my article on Mr. Forrester using the advice given by my editor and send it to print.

 The rest of my day was spent searching for information on other SPCTER Agents that the internet linked Huntsman to.
-People like Linear, gifted with speed, Bastion, with defence and Farraoh with possession.
+People like Linear, gifted with speed, Bastion, with defence and Faroh with possession.
 Soldiers with unbelievable power.
-These people, tasked with saving lives, no different from our military, but broadcasted as heroes.
+These people, tasked with saving lives, no different from our military, but proclaimed as heroes.

 The articles about them popped up by the millions with titles like Agents evacuate trapped inhabitants during building fire, Heroes lock up members of terrorist group, SPCTER agents save thousands from bombing attempt and so on and so forth.